TarmoKouhkna/Flipunit/DEPLOYMENT_REVIEW_CURRENT.md

 - ✅ All required packages in `requirements.txt`
 - ✅ WeasyPrint included (for HTML to PDF)
 - ✅ FFmpeg will be installed in Docker container
+- ✅ Pandoc will be installed in Docker container (for RTF conversions)
+- ✅ Poppler-utils will be installed in Docker container (for PDF to images)
-- ✅ All Python dependencies listed
+- ✅ All Python dependencies listed (pymupdf, pypandoc, cairosvg)

 ### 4. **Code Quality**
 - ✅ Bare except clauses fixed (specific exceptions used)